 Technical three-year review of OSHAA

-The scheduled three year review of the Outer Space and High-altitude Activities Act 2017 (OSHAA) has started.
-This is a technical and operational review which will assess the performance of the Act against its objectives, and consider how it might be improved operationally.
+The scheduled three year review of the Outer Space and High-altitude Activities Act 2017 (OSHAA) is now complete.
+This technical and operational review assessed the performance of the Act against its objectives, and considered how it might be improved operationally.

 Report on the operation and effectiveness of the OSHAA

 The Ministry of Business, Innovation and Employment led the review, and Minister Nash has agreed to the Report's recommendations.

 - An introduction: which provides the rationale for regulating space activities from New Zealand, key features of the existing regulatory regime, and the approach to the statutory review.

 - Key findings: Overall, the report concludes that the regulatory regime has a good track record to date and is well regarded by those entities that engage with it.
 There have been no material safety or security incidents and the licencing and permitting processes under the Act have operated efficiently.

 - Substantive matters: Including identifying some areas where legislative change may be desirable to take account of technological developments since the legislation was enacted – including developments relating to high-altitude vehicles – or in light of experience with the operation of the Act.
 Each suggested change within this section is separated into status quo, issue, analysis and recommendation.

 - Other issues: A number of more minor issues have also been identified through the consultation process and included in the Report.

 Consultation on the Review